The Infamous Toe Sock Incident

 As I lay on the floor taking stock of my condition and assessing injury, I thought, Noooooo… not like this!
 What if I can’t get up?
 I live alone, and my daughter didn’t mention she planned to stop by this week.
 How long will I be laying here?
 Where’s my phone?
 Damn, it’s in the kitchen and far out of reach.

-A few days later though, I began to feel a little poorly.
+A few days later though, I began feeling a little poorly.
 Symptoms included mild headache, nausea, & dizziness.
-I was still working in healthcare at the time, so I reported the symptoms and was immediately tested for COVID.
-Fortunately the results were negative.
+I was still working in a healthcare clinic at the time, so I reported my symptoms and was immediately tested for COVID.
+Fortunately, the results were negative.
 It turned out the symptoms were from a mild concussion that took more than a week to manifest itself.
 Wish I could say the concussion was from ice climbing, BASE jumping, or bull riding, but sadly it was from removing toe socks in my laundry room.

 No Pain, No Gain

 The concussion symptoms resolved in a few days and I was soon back on the trail.
 Since the toe sock incident, I’ve had the chance to do a LASH hike of the AT in NC and TN, as well as sections of the AT, the Laurel Highlands Trail, and Black Forest Trail in PA.
 After several hundred miles and no problems with hot spots or blisters, my sock combination is dialed in, and my feet are happy.